Dasharo/docs/docs/projects/trenchboot-aem.md

 - Andrew Cooper (Citrix) - Xen Hypervisor Maintainer
 - Daniel Kiper (Oracle) - GRUB2 Maintainer
 - Daniel Smith (Apertus Solutions) - TrenchBoot founder and maintainer

+## Review

+Further reviews and suggestions are welcome.
+You can do it in two ways:

+- using Giscus on the bottom of this page
+- contributing to this repository directly via Pull Request

 [1]: https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc
 [2]: https://trenchboot.org/